benawad/benawad.com/content/blog/speaking/index.md

 * Optional addons:

-  - Ben will tweet about the Q&A/event on [Twitter](https://twitter.com/benawad)
+  - Ben can tweet about the Q&A/event on [Twitter](https://twitter.com/benawad)
-  - Ben will livestream the Q&A on [Twitch](https://www.twitch.tv/benawad)
+  - Ben can livestream the Q&A on [Twitch](https://www.twitch.tv/benawad)

 * Speaking fee:
   - \$1,000 for online